24,

 left to wards right ear and after passing through the bend of the left tusk up to

-the tip of trunk, Tamil alphabet "O" appears.
+the tip of the trunk, the Tamil alphabet "O" appears.
 The Lingam in the hand

 indicates the alphabet "M".
 Together they form "OM ".